-Private contract with your physician
+• Private contract with your physician

-A physician may ask you to sign a private contract agreeing that you can be billed directly for services ordinarily covered by Original Medicare.
+If you are enrolled in Medicare Part B, a physician may ask you to sign a private contract agreeing that you can be billed directly for services ordinarily covered by Original Medicare.
 Should you sign an agreement, Medicare will not pay any portion of the charges, and we will not increase our payment.
 We will still limit our payment to the amount we would have paid after Original Medicare's payment.
 You may be responsible for paying the difference between the billed amount and the amount we paid.

-Medicare Advantage (Part C) If you are eligible for Medicare, you may choose to enroll in and get your Medicare benefits from a Medicare Advantage plan.
+• Medicare Advantage (Part C)

+If you are eligible for Medicare, you may choose to enroll in and get your Medicare benefits from a Medicare Advantage plan.
 These are private health care choices (like HMOs and regional PPOs) in some areas of the country.
-To learn more about Medicare Advantage plans, contact Medicare at (800) MEDICARE ((800) 633-4227) (TYY (800) 486-2048) or at www.medicare.gov.
+To learn more about Medicare Advantage plans, contact Medicare at 1-800-MEDICARE (1-800-633-4227), (TTY 1-877-486-2048) or at www.medicare.gov.